-- Is so versatile you can use it on the BBQ grill, stovetop, microwave, and oven.
-And even your freezer.
+- Is so versatile you can use it on the BBQ grill, stovetop, microwave, oven and even your freezer.

 Plus, Mercola Healthy Chef Ceramic Soup Pot Set has such superior heat retention that your soup will remain hot even when it's been sitting out for a while.
-Perfect for when someone gets home late or isn't quite ready for dinner… or if you want seconds.
-Also great for potluck dinners.
+Perfect for when someone gets home late or isn't quite ready for dinner, or if you want seconds.
+It’s also great for potluck dinners.

 What Your New Soup Pot Set Includes

-Your Mercola Healthy Chef Ceramic Soup Pot Set includes full eleven pieces, beautifully coordinated to present a simple and elegant soup meal, or a delicious appetizer.
+Your Mercola Healthy Chef Ceramic Soup Pot Set includes full 11 pieces, beautifully coordinated to present a simple and elegant soup meal, or a delicious appetizer.

 What you get:

-- A large 8 Quart Soup Pot with lid and pouring spout for easy serving in a compact size.
-Easy-grab, thick handles for easy transport and handling… and high-gloss, non-toxic ceramic glaze that is scratch-proof.
-You might wonder how you survived without it.
+- A large 8 qt.
+Soup Pot with lid for easy serving in a compact size.
+Easy-grab, thick handles for easy transport and handling… and a high-gloss, scratch-proof ceramic glaze.

 - 4 large matching 16-oz Soup Bowls with lids.
-Allows your loved ones and guests to enjoy it hot, even if it takes a few minutes for everyone to meander into the dining room.
+Allows your loved ones and guests to enjoy it hot.

-- Non-toxic Soup Ladle – FDA approved nylon, perfect for serving.
+- Soup Ladle – FDA approved nylon, perfect for serving.

 Will you step up to the plate and serve your family and friends the ultimate comfort food this winter – freshly made in your own kitchen, and prepared with fresh wholesome ingredients?

-Once you try homemade soup, you'll never want to return to a can, and will tend to reject restaurant soups too.
-And why not?
-Yours is the clear winner.
+Once you try homemade soup, you'll never want to return to a can.

 It even comes with a limited 50-year warranty backed by the manufacturer.
 So unless you drop the pieces, you should never have to replace it.